 For some time now, Chatbots have become famous in contact centers.
 It is an artificial intelligence tool that can be described as a virtual agent.
 Indeed, it can interact with customers via instant messaging, and exchanges are based on predetermined scripts and scenarios.
-As a result, a Chatbot is presented as a real solution towards improving customer experience in a call center.
+As a result, a Chatbot is presented as a real solution for improving customer experience in a call center.
 This is why it offers concrete answers to real problems for both agents and customers.

-How does a Chatbot revolutionize Customer Experience?
+How does a Chatbot Revolutionize Customer Experience?

-Whether it is during a sale, in assistance or after-sales service, a chatbot can meet all customer needs, at any time of day or night, 24 hours a day and 7 days a week.
+Whether it is during a sale, in assistance, or after-sales service, a chatbot can meet all customer needs, at any time of day or night, 24 hours a day and 7 days a week.

-Moreover, it allows for a finer and better adapted personalization of customer exchanges.
-By creating a climate of trust and a context of dialogue between your platform and a customer or potential client, chatbots are an advantageous replacement for agents tasks.
+Moreover, it allows for a finer and better-adapted personalization of customer exchanges.
+By creating a climate of trust and a context of dialogue between your platform and a customer or potential client, chatbots are an advantageous replacement for agents’ tasks.
 The answers are of course fully automated, but the customer and brand relationship is authentic and very real.
 This means that the impact in terms of customer experience can be potentially and exceptionally positive for your call center performance.

 The adhesion to this virtual tool also comes from the fact that chatbots have, thanks to the work of inventive graphic designers and scriptwriters, more and more sympathetic, endearing aspects and sometimes with a sense of humor.
 Nevertheless implementing such a technology is not without risks.
 But it is essential to follow rules to benefit fully from this artificial intelligence.

 The Rules of Implementing the Chatbot in a Call Center